8 Best Organic Pillows For All Types Of Sleepers

 It all started with a mattress at Avocado, the founders wanted to create a non-toxic and natural mattress made from organic materials that are affordable for consumers.
 They manufacture their products in California and even create their own latex!

 There are five sleeping pillows to choose from, they have adjustable, gentle support, plus, toddler, and mini option (great for travel).
-Each of the pillows is filled with latex, Kapok, wool, and organic cotton.
-The adjustable pillow gives you the option to refill or takeout materials as needed to better suit your personal needs.
+Each pillow is filled with latex, Kapok, wool, and organic cotton.
+The adjustable pillow allows you to refill or takeout materials as needed to suit your personal needs better.

 The pillows are filled with latex and kapok, or you can have a charcoal-infused latex pillow.
-Be sure to take a look at their eco-friendly bed frames to complete your sustainable bedroom!
+Be sure to look at their eco-friendly bed frames to complete your sustainable bedroom!

-Avocado uses Kapok, charcoal-infused latex, latex, wool, silk, mohair, and certified organic cotton
+Avocado uses Kapok, charcoal-infused latex, wool, silk, mohair, and certified organic cotton

 All the products are handmade in California and are GOTS certified, carry the Made-Safe seal, and are a part of GOLS which all authenticate the process of making and sourcing their fabric and materials.